victorycodedev/metaapi-cloud-php-sdk/README.md

 # Metaapi PHP sdk

-A PHP Package that let's seamlessly perform api call to Metapapi https://metaapi.cloud/
+A PHP Package that let you seamlessly perform api call to Metapapi https://metaapi.cloud/
 NOTE: This package does not include all api calls in Metapi.
-This package mainly focuses on the copytrade feature of metaapi, but it can also perform other functions.
+You can do CopyTrade, Account Managment and Metrics.

 ## Installation